 - Internal impingement repair – Internal impingement occurs when the underside of the rotator cuff is pinched against the socket of the shoulder, particularly in athletes who use overhead motion.
 This pinching is caused when the arm is moved all the way back in throwing position.
 Over time, this pinching can lead to the tearing of the tendon in the back side of the shoulder.
 Shoulder arthroscopy is usually combined with a surgical procedure known as debridement or stabilization to correct the internal impingement.
 Debridement consists of removing loose tendon fragments, thickened bursae (fluid filled sacs that cushion the shoulder joint) and other debris around the shoulder joint.

-The multidisciplinary team of shoulder experts at North Shore-LIJ Orthopaedic Institute performs labral repair surgery as well as a broad range of nonsurgical and surgical treatments for conditions that affect the shoulder and elbow.
+The multidisciplinary team of shoulder experts at Northwell Health Orthopaedic Institute performs these labral repair surgeries, as well as a broad range of nonsurgical and surgical treatments for conditions that affect the shoulder and elbow.